curityio/kubernetes-training/2-ingress-tutorial/README.md

 ## Prerequisites

 First ensure that you have completed the [basic tutorial](../1-basic-tutorial/README.md).\
-Then switch to the `2-ingress-tutorial` folder and use the following instructions.
+Then continue with the following instructions.

 ## Design External URLs